sangita-mitra/Cost-of-Living-Analysis/README.md

 - Analyzing cost of living.
 - Recommending better places to live.

-I've used python, numpy, pandas, focium, geopy, matplotlib, seaborn, plottly and scikit leran for the analysis.
+I've used python, numpy, pandas, folium, geopy, matplotlib, seaborn, plottly and scikit leran for the analysis.